mergestat/docs/docs/getting-started/installation.md

 On Mac:
 ```
-CGO_CFLAGS=-DUSE_LIBSQLITE3 CGO_LDFLAGS=-Wl,-undefined,dynamic_lookup go install -tags="sqlite_vtable,vtable,sqlite_json1,static,system_libgit2" github.com/askgitdev/askgit@latest
+CGO_CFLAGS=-DUSE_LIBSQLITE3 CGO_LDFLAGS=-Wl,-undefined,dynamic_lookup go install -tags="sqlite_vtable,vtable,sqlite_json1,static,system_libgit2" github.com/mergestat/mergestat@latest
 ```

 On Linux:
 ```
-CGO_CFLAGS=-DUSE_LIBSQLITE3 CGO_LDFLAGS=-Wl,--unresolved-symbols=ignore-in-object-files go install -tags="sqlite_vtable,vtable,sqlite_json1,static,system_libgit2" github.com/askgitdev/askgit@latest
+CGO_CFLAGS=-DUSE_LIBSQLITE3 CGO_LDFLAGS=-Wl,--unresolved-symbols=ignore-in-object-files go install -tags="sqlite_vtable,vtable,sqlite_json1,static,system_libgit2" github.com/mergestat/mergestat@latest
 ```

-See the [`Makefile`](https://github.com/askgitdev/askgit/blob/main/Makefile) for more context.
+See the [`Makefile`](https://github.com/mergestat/mergestat/blob/main/Makefile) for more context.
 Checking out this repository and running `make` in the root will produce two files in the `.build` directory:

-  1. `askgit` - the CLI binary (which can then be moved into your `$PATH` for use)
+  1. `mergestat` - the CLI binary (which can then be moved into your `$PATH` for use)
-  2. `libaskgit.so` - a shared object file [SQLite extension](https://www.sqlite.org/loadext.html) that can be used by SQLite directly
+  2. `libmergestat.so` - a shared object file [SQLite extension](https://www.sqlite.org/loadext.html) that can be used by SQLite directly

 ## Using Docker